 A cruise ship is an ideal and self-sufficient floating city in constant communication with land.
-It is designed, built and managed to safeguard the health and life of those temporarily living there for work or fun, thousands of people from different countries and cultures, who live together and adhere to its rules of governance.
+It is designed, built and managed to respect the ecosystems of the areas in which it must operate and to safeguard the health and life of those temporarily living there for work or fun, thousands of people from different countries and cultures, who live together and adhere to its rules of governance.

 THE NUMBERS OF COMPLEXITY - What you need on average to build a cruise ship

 sqm of public space: the size of 3 football fields

 kms of cable: more than 7 times the distance from Rome to Venice

 hours of shipyard work